 How Do I Get Rid of Orchid Keikis?

 To prevent any keikis from growing, cut back the flower spike as soon as all the blooms fall off.
-This will force the orchid to either go dormant for a few weeks, or focus on root and new leaf growth.
+This will force the orchid to either go dormant for a few a few weeks (Phalaenopsis do not have a dormancy cycle) or focus on root and new leaf growth.

 Be sure to cut back the flower spike with a sterilized knife and apply cinnamon to the open wound on the spike after the blossoming period is over.

 What is Keiki Paste and How Does it Work?

 On the other hand, let’s say you want to induce new growth after the yearly blossom has fallen off.
 What induced the new birth of a keiki is the excess hormones in the mother plant.
 This phenomenon was studied by orchid enthusiasts, and they replicated these hormones into a paste.Keiki paste is a stimulant that is rich in growth hormones.
 Not all pastes are keiki paste, so read carefully what you buy.
 Most pastes are for root growth.
 Orchid growers discovered that if you apply a paste that is rich in growth hormones (cytokinin hormone) to specific places—nodes—on the orchid, keikis will be induced.

 The science behind the keiki paste: all plants have auxins that flow within the plant.
 Auxins are specific plant hormones that cause the elongation of cells in plants, giving them the growth pattern that is necessary.
 Auxins concentrate on the higher portion of the plant, where active growth is forming.

 If the plant suffers from a fire, broken off, or devoured by a predator, the auxins in the base of the plant will sense the loss of flow from the top and kick in at a lower point on the plant.
 They produce new growth from the dormant nodes closer to the base.
 This growth can be new leaves, a new flower spike, or in our high hopes, a keiki.